FabianSanchezD/mindsnacks/README.md

 ```
 Note: 11Labs and NewsAPI provide free trials that could be used to try this out.

+3. IMPORTANT: The files on GitHub are made so that the app is deployed, so we need to change everywhere `https://mindsnacks.onrender.com` this appears, to `http://localhost:8000/`.
+(This is ONLY on the `streamlit_ui.py` file)

 3. Install all dependencies with  `pip install -r requirements.txt`
+4. Run backend with: `python run main.py`
+5. Run frontend with:  ``

 # Features & Usage